Slytie/YC_application/README.md

 ## Crank Nelson Net
 - Explores advanced numerical solutions to create learnable stochastic differential equations using modern neural network approaches.

+## Snakes and Ladders using probabilistic programming
+-Using probabilistic programming in the context of reinforcement learning to play the game snakes and ladders

 ## Cause Effect Probabilistic Programming
 - Models relationships between cause and effect variables using probabilistic programming techniques with PyMC3.